Policy + Advocacy Committee Co-chairs

 - Policy Committee Meeting via Zoom

-- Support Cmte members who visit district offices (talking points, leg positions, etc.
+- Support committee members who visit district offices (talking points, leg positions, etc.)

 - Refine CCTE policy positions in preparation for SPAN